raycast/extensions/extensions/namespaces/README.md

 ## Notes

 This is **not** a full-blown system-level-integrated solution for managing Spaces in macOS.
-It simply provides a way to include Spaces into your Raycast workflows by giving them a user-friendly name and a color.
+It simply provides a way to include *existing* Spaces into your Raycast workflows by giving them a user-friendly name and a color.
 Making switching between them a little more fun.

 ## Usage/Configuration Tip